 • Transferable securities traded in a regulated market (French or foreign), are valued at market price.
-Market price valuation is carried out under conditions specified at the time of the initial market price.
+In line with the terms and conditions agreed, the benchmark market price is valued at the latest stock market price.

 Differences between the listed price used to recalculate the NAV and the historic cost of the marketable securities that make up the portfolio are recognised in an account entitled "Estimation Differences".